Local RAG Index Rebuild Is Unbearably Slow

 splitter = RecursiveCharacterTextSplitter(

-chunk_overlap=64, # 12% overlap is sufficient for retrieval quality
+chunk_overlap=64, # ~12% overlap is enough for retrieval continuity

 length_function=len,